sljoyner3/DATA-441-Project-1/index.md

   </div>
 </p>

-What locally weighted linear regression does is iterate over the data and for every point it applies the weights to nearby kernels, according to the choosen kernel and width, and creates the neighborhood that creates a small linear regression that combines with the others to create a nonlinear model.
+Locally weighted linear regression iterates over the data and for every point it applies the weights determined by the kernel to nearby datapoints, creating neighborhoods for which a small linear regression model will be made, and these small linear models are combined to make a larger, nonlinear model.

 ### Applying Weighted Linear Regression

 Having explained the math and concepts behind locally weighted linear regression, we can now begin to develop code to create models using this approach.
-The code below shows how to run these sets of small linear regressions to make the overall model using the weighted approach.
+The code below shows how to run these sets of small linear regressions to make the overall model using the locally weighted linear regression approach.

 ```Python
 def locally_weighted_linear_regression(x, y, kern='Gaussian', tau=0.05):